nanyi5452/ios_style_3Danimated_picker/README.md

-# an ios style picker
+# an ios style picker for Android
 an ios-styled picker, with 3D tilting.